opendata-swiss/ogd-handbook-wiki/README.md

 Please visit the [Contributor's Guide](pages/contribute.en.md) for information on working with this repository.

-This content is deployed within the web application project [ogd-handbook-site](https://github.com/opendata-swiss/ogd-handbook-site).
+This content is deployed within the project [ogd-handbook-site](https://github.com/opendata-swiss/ogd-handbook-site).